TechCohort14/TA200-NFAR-Intermediate-Automation/11-muli-dimensional-arrays.md

 How would you add "Jeff" to the array at friends[0]?

 How would you add "Holmes" to the array at friends[1]?

+We've covered a lot on arrays.
+Continue working on the [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) training on Basic Javascript to gain a further understanding of topics that we've covered.